Paraphraser/PiBuilder/README.md

 	```
 	$ /boot/scripts/03_setup.sh
 	```

+	A common problem with this script is the error "Unable to connect to raspbian.raspberrypi.org".
+This seems to be transient but it also happens far more frequently than you would like or expect.
+The script attempts to work around this problem by processing each package individually, and keeping track of packages that could not be installed.
+Then, if there are any packages that could not be installed, the script:

+	- displays a list of the failed packages;
+	- invites you to try running the failed installations by hand; and
+	- asks you to re-run 03_setup.sh (which will skip over any packages that are already installed).

 	This script also ends in a reboot.
 Wait for the Pi to come back from the reboot and login as above.